 Early Origins of the Lechfard family

 The surname Lechfard was first found in Chester at Latchford, a chapelry in the union of Grappenhill, in the hundred of Bucklow.
 There is no mention in the Domesday Book of the place so presumably it was either of little significance or was established at a later time.
 Latchford had anciently two weekly markets and two annual fairs, granted to it by Edward III.
 The township is included in the parliamentary borough of Warrington, and comprises 731 acres.
 The family is believed to have originated here.
 Latchford is also a hamlet, in the parish of Great Haseley, poor-law union of Thame, hundred of Ewelme, in Oxfordshire, but this hamlet remained small through the ages as by 1890 it containing only 32 inhabitants whereas at that time the former Latchford had 2,361.

 The Lackford variant is believed to have originated in Lackford, Suffolk, a parish, in the union and hundred of Thingoe.
 Today, the parish contains the Lackford Lakes nature reserve and SSSI, created from reclaimed gravel pits.
 Lackford Hall was built around 1570, but the parish dates back much further than that.
 In fact, the Domesday Book of 1086 lists the place as Lecforda and probably meant "ford where leeks grow," from the Old English "leac" + "ford."
 The Lackford hundred consisting of 83,712 acres and is similarly listed in the Domesday Book.

 Early History of the Lechfard family

 This web page shows only a small excerpt of our Lechfard research.
-Another 139 words (10 lines of text) covering the years 163 and 1630 are included under the topic Early Lechfard History in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) covering the years 163 and 1630 are included under the topic Early Lechfard History in all our PDF Extended History products and printed products wherever possible.

 Lechfard Spelling Variations

 Lechfard has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Lechfard have been found, including Latchford, Latchforde, Lashford, Lashforde and others.

 Early Notables of the Lechfard family (pre 1700)

 More information is included under the topic Early Lechfard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lechfard family to Ireland

 Some of the Lechfard family moved to Ireland, but this topic is not covered in this excerpt.

 Another 36 words (3 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Lechfard family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Lechfards to arrive on North American shores: Thomas Lachford who settled in Boston, Massachusetts between 1630.